XiaobinWu7/Navigating-the-Rugged-Landscape/README.md

 **Navigating the Rugged Landscape: A Robust Gradient-Guided Framework for Imperceptible 3D Adversarial Point Clouds**

-> 📢 **Note:** The complete source code, pre-trained models, and dataset configurations are currently under organization.
-This repository will be fully open-sourced upon the acceptance of our paper.
->
 ## Overview

 We propose a robust gradient-guided framework for generating imperceptible adversarial examples on 3D point clouds.
 The framework is designed to mitigate gradient instability and myopic updates under rugged 3D loss landscapes.